jipiboily/monologue/README.md

 ## Features
 ---
+- Rails mountable engine (fully named spaced)
+- back to basics: few features
 - it has post revisions (no UI to choose published revision yet)
-- Rails mountable engine
-- fully named spaced
 - tested
 - few external dependencies (no Devise or Sorcery, etc…) so we don't face problem integrating with existing Rails app.([Rails mountable engines: dependency nightmare?](http://jipiboily.com/2012/rails-mountable-engines-dependency-nightmare))
 - comments handled by disqus